 As romantically appealing as those lispers and losels may appear to him, he knows he could never live like them.
 He’s not brave enough.
 Toads, as remarked earlier, are associated with servility, and are not the bravest animals in the world.
 He is ‘toad-like’ because he could never turn his back on civilisation and all the benefits it brings – financial security in the form of his pension, for one thing, to say nothing of fame, riches, and sex – in order to live among the loblolly-men.
 Dream on.

 Larkin’s reference to ‘loblolly-men’ has puzzled readers, until we realise that ‘loblolly’ was old slang for a bumpkin, the implication being that a ‘loblolly-man’ is a country bumpkin or peasant.
 A ‘losel’, similarly, is a rake or scoundrel, a general ne’er-do-well.

 This concept of the two toads, the one representing the institution of work itself and the one that lurks deep within Larkin, helps to explain the meaning of that final stanza: it’s hard not to be a bit of a toad when you slave away at work all day, just as it would be difficult to chuck in the job when you harbour a toad-like approach to living as part of your nature.

-Larkin would return to the theme of work in his sequel, ‘Toads Revisited’, but he would also pen a short piece of doggerel about having to work (included in a letter to his long-term girlfriend Monica Jones).
+Larkin would return to the theme of work in his sequel, ‘Toads Revisited’.
 We include ‘Toads’ in our selection of great poems about work.